“It’s the glory of the sea that has turned my head.” Robert-Louis Stevenson

 The sea is everything the land is not, the antidote to our earth-bound drudgery.
 Whether to escape it all, roam the oceans free or break new records for speed, endurance or solitude, the sea beckons.
 To heed her call, as sailors know, is to take a first step into what can turn out to be one of life’s greatest and most enduring romances.

-An ugly boat is like a leaking hull, a floating contradiction, bound to be swallowed up by the sea or discarded by fashion, which explains why most ugly boats are fresh off the production line; time is partial to beauty.
+An ugly boat is like a leaking hull, a floating contradiction, bound to be swallowed up by the sea or discarded by fashion, which would explain why most ugly boats are fresh off the production line; time is partial to beauty.

 As James Joyce hinted in his dedication to “Our sweet mother, the sea“, her sweetness is oft tempered with bitterness.
 Anyone who has tasted her fury knows how swiftly and unpredictably the idyll can turn into a nightmare, making foresight the seafarer’s cardinal virtue and experience (read: bad experiences) his most trusted guide.